imran1503/SYSC3110Monopoly/README.md

 #### Playing the BoardModel
 In order to interact with the program, the following buttons are shown at throughout the boardModel:
 'quit' - Ends the boardModel immediately.                                                                                                     // Buttons not commands
-'roll' - Rolls a number die for current player.
+'roll' - Rolls a number die for the current player.
-'purchase property' - Purchases property for current player, the property is the position player is on.
+'purchase property' - Purchases property for the current player, the property is the position player is on.
 'purchase house' or 'purchase hotel' - Purchase house/hotel, asks player to type name of house/hotel to be purchased.
 'pass turn' - Current player's turn ends, passes turn to next player.
 'check boardModel state' - Outputs all Player's current status such as current Position, Balance, Bankrupt, Jail and Owned Property status.